Get a quote

 Regulators decided to ease regulations in the hopes of helping people get affordable coverage so they don’t have to supplement with federal aid after natural disasters.
 After Hurricane Harvey, 738,000 people registered with FEMA for assistance, and it paid out $378 million for flood damage.

-So far, it seems capitalism is working for consumers.
+So far, it seems these changes are working for consumers.

-Private flood insurers are helping drive down insurance costs in a couple of key ways:
+Private flood insurers are helping drive down insurance costs in a couple key ways:

 1. More competition in the flood insurance market helps reduce costs.

-2. More insurers help spread out the economic risk so one insurer or program isn’t saddled with all the claims.
+2. More insurers helps spread out the economic risk so one insurer or program isn’t saddled with all the claims.

-Private flood coverage may cost as little as $500 a year for Florida homeowners, depending on their flood zone.
-If more people have flood insurance, it further drives down costs for everyone – another benefit of making the coverage affordable.
+Private flood coverage may cost as little as $500 a year for many homeowners, depending on their flood zone.
+If more people have flood insurance, it furthers drives down costs for everyone – another benefit of making the coverage affordable.

 The benefits of private flood insurance

-And if you work with us, we make it super easy to add flood insurance to your policy as an endorsement so you pay one premium and one deductible for both your home and flood insurance.
+And if you work with us to insure a Florida or Louisiana property, we make it super easy to add flood insurance to your policy as an endorsement so you pay one premium and one deductible for both your home and flood insurance.
 Taking on an NFIP policy means you have to pay two premiums for the two separate policies (one for your home insurance, one for flood).

 Some additional perks of our flood insurance:

-• No elevation certificate: We don’t require a flood elevation certificate, but you can submit one for a better discount.
+• No elevation certificate.
+We don’t require an elevation certificate, but you can submit one for a better discount.

-• No separate flood deductible: Your AOP deductible applies to flood claims.
+• No separate flood deductible.
+Your AOP deductible or hurricane deductible applies to flood claims, depending on the circumstances of the flood.

 Getting flood protection has never been easier.
 Get a quote today.